- Let your emotions settle. A cancer diagnosis is usually not an emergency.

 - Start keeping track of all medical services you receive and expenses you pay.

-- Don't pay a medical bill just because you receive one.
+- Do not pay a medical bill just because you receive one.
 Always check for errors.

 - Start thinking about family and friends as part of your health care team.
 Keep in mind that a diagnosis also affects them.
 If you have underage children, tell them about your diagnosis in an age appropriate manner.